SoominHan/import-sorter/README.md

 ## Extension Settings

-an example of default configuration is provided bellow.
-For available options have a look at vs code settings(it should show available settings when you search for importSorter)
+An example of default configuration is provided below.
+For available options have a look at vs code settings (it should show available settings when you search for importSorter)

 ```json
   // Default file configuration name